 The furniture shop has been in operation for well over 30 years and operators report having customers from across several parishes.
 The shop's earnings as stated by the owners is \$ 292,000 monthly with outputs ranging from mattresses, wardrobes, dressers, chest of drawers etc. Checks with other carpenters on the market indicate that the quoted prices are fair.
-Approximately six (6) persons are employed at the shop.
+The shop is co-owned by four (4) persons and employs an additional three (3) persons.